ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     -   **check_existence**
         ([ExistenceEnumeration](https://github.com/OVALProject/Language/blob/master/docs/oval-common-schema.md#ExistenceEnumeration)) -
         `check_existence` value for the `yamlfilecontent_test`,
         optional.
-If omitted, check_existence attribute will defalut to *only_one_exists*.
+If omitted, check_existence attribute will default to *only_one_exists*.
         Possible options are `all_exist`, `any_exist`,
         `at_least_one_exists`, `none_exist`, `only_one_exists`.